 The System has interest rate-related derivative instruments to manage the exposure of its variable rate debt instruments.
 By using derivative financial instruments to manage the risk of changes in interest rates, the System exposes itself to credit risk and market risk.
 Credit risk is the failure of the counterparty to perform under the terms of the derivative contracts.
 When the fair value of a derivative contract is positive, the counterparty owes the System, which creates credit risk for the System.
-When the fair value of a derivative contract is negative, the System owes the counterparty, and therefore, it does not possess credit risk.
+When the fair value of a derivative contract is negative, the System owes the counterparty and, therefore, it does not possess credit risk.
 The System minimizes the credit risk in derivative instruments by entering into transactions that may require the counterparty to post collateral for the benefit of the System based on the credit rating of the counterparty and the fair value of the derivative contract.
-Market risk is the adverse effect on the value of a financial instrument that results from a change in interest rates.
+Market risk is the adverse effect on the value of a derivative financial instrument that results from a change in interest rates.
 The market risk associated with interest rate changes is managed by establishing and monitoring parameters that limit the types and degree of market risk that may be undertaken.
 The System also mitigates risk through periodic reviews of its derivative positions in the context of its total blended cost of capital.

-At September 30, 2020, the System maintains an interest rate swap program for its Series 2008C bonds.
+At March 31, 2021, the System maintains an interest rate swap program on its Series 2008C variable rate demand revenue bonds.
 These bonds expose the System to variability in interest payments due to changes in interest rates.
-The

-System believes that it is prudent to limit the variability of its interest payments.
+The System believes that it is prudent to limit the variability of its interest payments.
 To meet this objective and to take advantage of low interest rates, the System entered into various interest rate swap agreements to manage fluctuations in cash flows resulting from interest rate risk.
 These swaps convert the variable rate cash flow exposure on the variable rate demand revenue bonds to synthetically fixed cash flows.
 The notional amount under each interest rate swap agreement is reduced over the term of the respective agreement to correspond with reductions in the principal outstanding under various bond series.
-As the Series 2008C-2A bonds were redeemed on March 5, 2019, the portion of the swap related to these bonds is now held as a swap portfolio.